 'Catastrophic' Dorian strikes Bahamas with full fury

-RIVIERA BEACH: Hurricane Dorian blasted the northern Bahamas as a monster Category 5 storm on Sunday (Sep 1), pummelling the low-lying island chain with torrential rains and winds of a violence unprecedented in its history.
+Packing sustained winds of 185 miles per hour (295 kph), Dorian crashed onshore in the Abacos Islands, in the northwest of the Bahamas, as the strongest storm ever to hit the Caribbean chain.

-Packing winds of 295 kilometres per hour, Dorian made landfall twice in the Bahamas' Abaco Islands, and was tied for the second most powerful hurricane ever in the Atlantic basin, the National Weather Service said.
+It was tied for the second most powerful hurricane ever in the Atlantic basin, the US National Weather Service said - with footage on social media showing major destruction from howling gusts of wind and pounding seawater.

-Footage posted on social media showed major destruction.
-There was no immediate word on casualties.

-Parts of the Abaco Islands were reported to be under water as forecasters warned it was facing a towering 18- to 23-foot storm surge.
-Winds were gusting over 220 mph, the National Hurricane Centre in Miami said.
+Parts of the Abacos were under water as forecasters warned they faced a towering 18 to 23 foot storm surge.
+Winds were gusting over 220 mph with no sign of weakening as the storm barreled west over the island of Grand Bahama, the National Hurricane Center in Miami said.

 Video posted on the website of the Bahamian newspaper Tribune 242 showed water up to the roofs of wooden houses in what appeared to be a coastal town.
 Capsized boats floated in muddy brown water dotted with wooden boards, tree branches and other debris.

 In other social media footage of what appears to be an inland area, cars were smashed or turned over, telephone poles and trees were snapped like twigs and debris filled the yards of severely damaged homes.
-AFP could not immediately confirm the authenticity of any of this footage.
+AFP could not immediately confirm the authenticity of the footage.

+After days of nerve-wracking uncertainty surrounding the storm's path, the southeastern US states of Florida, Georgia and South Carolina finally ordered coastal residents to evacuate in a mass exodus set to affect hundreds of thousands of people.

+The NHC said the storm will be "dangerously close" to the Florida coast Monday night through Tuesday.

 Bahamas Prime Minister Hubert Minnis broke down in tears as he addressed a news conference, calling it "probably the most sad and worst day of my life," the Nassau Guardian reported.